SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 ## Overview

 This document explains the steps required to get a component running on the Kyma runtime, which is based on Kubernetes (k8s).
 These steps are necessary for some of the components in this Developer Keynote repository, specifically the [SANDBOX](s4hana/sandbox/README.md#on-sap-cloud-platform---kyma-runtime) and [BRAIN](cap/brain/README.md#on-sap-cloud-platform---kyma-runtime) components.

 If you've come here from the main READMEs for either of those two components, remember that context - i.e. you're here to get either the SANDBOX or the BRAIN component up and running on the Kyma runtime.
+Note that throughout this document, each example shown will be based on one or the other component only.

 There are a number of steps: